Applications of P-functions to Fully Nonlinear Elliptic equations: Gradient Estimates and Rigidity Results: Higher order nonlinear equations

-\textbf{Acknowledgments:} I would like to thank my advisor professors N. Alikakos and C. Makridakis for their support.
-Also, I would like to thank professor N. Alikakos for his useful suggestions that improved this work.
+\textbf{Acknowledgments:} I wish to thank my advisor professors N. Alikakos and C. Makridakis for their support.
+Also, I would like to thank professors N. Alikakos and A. Farina for their useful suggestions that lead to various improvements.
+Finally, I would like to thank professor C. Gui for both the advises and for his interest in this work.

 $ \\ $